Updated October 2011

 As they say “all good things come to an end” and today was our last full day in India for this trip.
-Due to confusion, our pre-arranged business meeting was postponed and then eventually cancelled, leaving us with a free afternoon.
 Rhys and I took a deep breath and decided to tackle Mumbai’s train system and congested city centre.

 We arrived in Mumbai Central (CST) with no real plans – other than just to walk around.
 We walked past the maidans, where future Sachin Tendulkars were plying their trade.